 Specific materials were developed by Dr. Maria Montessori to facilitate the education of the senses.

 The incorporation of Montessori sensorial materials in the curriculum encourages the child to become aware, attentive, engaged, and entertained in the classroom.

 The child is highly receptive to gathering information and knowledge from the surrounding environment.

 The Montessori Sensorial Materials are designed to provide appropriate stimuli for developing children that inspire their natural curiosity.

-Montessori Education along with sensorial the children are also promoted to make use of toys.
+Montessori Education along with meticulously designed Montessori materials also makes use of exciting Montessori Wooden toys that promote sensory development in children.
 The Montessori toys are toys that align with the Montessori Philosophy.

 Montessori toys should be:

 - Easy to Handle